-The lyceum faded from public life by World War I, but reemerged during the Great Depression when Americans turned to educational forums to help solve the troubling public issues of the day.
+The lyceum faded from public life by World War I but reemerged during the Great Depression when Americans turned to educational forums to help solve the troubling public issues of the day.
 Richmonders established their own educational forum — The Richmond Public Forum — in 1934.

 The Richmond Public Forum (1934 – 1955)

 This Forum grew in popularity by offering big-name speakers at an affordable price (25¢ per program, or $1 per season) for up to seven programs per season.
 At its peak, The Richmond Public Forum drew audiences numbering into the thousands.
-Discussions focused on major national and international issues: the rise of Benito Mussolini and Adolf Hilter in the 1930s to the conditions of overseas nations during World War II in the ’40s.
-It introduced less frequent, but equally popular, programs on more domestic issues: “Can the Family Have Two Heads?”, “Education in a Democracy”, “Is History an Art or a Science?”.
+Discussions focused on major national and international issues: from the rise of Benito Mussolini and Adolf Hitler in the 1930s to the conditions of overseas nations during World War II in the 1940s.
+It introduced less frequent, but equally popular programs on more domestic issues: “Can the Family Have Two Heads?”
+“Education in a Democracy,” “Is History an Art or a Science?”

 Reviving The Richmond Public Forum (1964 – 1980)

 In January 1964, members of the First Unitarian Church resurrected the old Richmond Public Forum name to give it new life for a new era.
-The Unitarians gave the series a home in a true auditorium: the Mosque (which was later renamed as the Landmark then the Altria Theater and remains The Forum’s home).
+The Unitarians gave the series a home in a true auditorium: the Mosque (which was later renamed as the Landmark, then the Altria Theater, and remains The Forum’s home).

-In its new incarnation, The Forum brought nationally and internationally known speakers to enlighten, educate and entertain Forum audiences, including Henry Kissinger, Shirley Chisholm, Ronald Reagan, Shana Alexander, Gerald Ford and Moshe Dayan, to name a few.
+In its new incarnation, The Forum brought nationally and internationally known speakers to enlighten, educate, and entertain Forum audiences, including Henry Kissinger, Shirley Chisholm, Ronald Reagan, Shana Alexander, Gerald Ford, and Moshe Dayan, to name a few.
 In 1980 after 16 years in operation, the Richmond Public Forum dimmed its lights and closed its doors.

 The Richmond Forum (1986 – present)

 In 1986, Ralph Krueger, who was involved with the original Forum, founded The Richmond Forum and incorporated the new entity as a 501(c)(3) nonprofit educational organization.
-Krueger believed that Forum programs should instill civic pride, relate to contemporary life, and challenge citizens to discuss and explore the political, cultural and economic trends and issues that affect our communities today.
+Krueger believed that Forum programs should instill civic pride, relate to contemporary life, and challenge citizens to discuss and explore the political, cultural, and economic trends and issues that affect our communities today.

 On January 24, 1987, The Richmond Forum presented its first program “The News and the News Makers,” with ABC News journalist Ted Koppel.
 Presenting nationally and internationally known speakers became the unique hallmark of the organization.